 To reheat the chili, heat in a sauce pan or in the microwave until heated through.

-How to Serve Chili to the Whole Family:
+How to Serve Easy Chili con Carne to the Whole Family

 No matter what we’re having, I’ll serve it to the whole family.
 This is the whole concept of one family meal.
 So for this particular meal, I made sure the beef was cut up into smaller pieces and let my kids add their own toppings.